solita/solita.github.com/_posts/2017-10-04-Law-of-quality.md

 Provided you understand this historical context and time zones, this is only half of the victory.
 Let's consider Java and a standard JDBC interface to a relation database, say PostgreSQL.

 Originally Java had two Date classes: ```java.util.Date``` and ```java.sql.Date```.
 Despite Java core developers being smart, it turned out that poor ```java.util.Date``` had issues.
 A decade later Java time API was rewritten in [JSR 310](https://community.oracle.com/docs/DOC-983209).
-And then [JodaTime](http://www.joda.org/joda-time/) came to rescue suffering Java community.
+And then [JodaTime](http://www.joda.org/joda-time/) came to rescue the suffering Java community.
 Now the confused developer has deprecated (and broken) legacy classes laying around, some newer ones to choose from and a lot of headache.

 Okay, but surely the situation is better in SQL databases?
 We'll define our table like this:
 ```